Reactor Internals

 [Animated sequence]

 A hand draws four gray icons.
-A set of blueprints and a compass represent “DESIGN” upper left.
-A man in a hard hat with a set of blueprints represents “ENGINEER” upper right.
-A welder’s mask and torch represent “FABRICATION” lower left.
-A box truck represents “SHIPPING” lower right.
+A set of blueprints and a compass represent “Design” upper left.
+A man in a hard hat with a set of blueprints represents “Engineer” upper right.
+A welder’s mask and torch represent “Fabrication” lower left.
+A box truck represents “Shipping” lower right.
 Truck drives to the right leaving the other icons behind and arrives at a yellow and gray hydroprocessing unit.
 Truck disappears behind unit and a hand holding a wrench icon is revealed with a check mark.

 [Voiceover]